Don't even think of visiting any of these destinations. You will not be allowed in. But you can see them in pictures. Let's start the tour...

 The Hurlingham Club (London)

-The Hurlingham Club is an exclusive sports and social club located in Fulham, London, England.
+The Hurlingham Club is an exclusive sports and social club located in London, England.
 It has a Georgian clubhouse set in 42 acres of grounds.
 There is currently a thirty-year waiting list for membership, but children of current members are given preference when vacancies do arise.
-The club currently has around 13,000 members - of which around 6,000 have full voting rights.
+The club currently has around 13,000 members.